The only thing more stressful than buying a house and

 I’m anticipating a white-picket-fence-frame-of-mind in the near future.
 You know, two cats in the yard, life used to be so hard kinda thing.
 Some day, but not today.
 Today feels like an airless, crowded elevator.
 Today feels like bumper-to-bumper when you were supposed to be there 20 minutes ago.
 Today feels like hell without a hand basket.

-But, one has to stay in the moment the best she can, yet plan for the future, right?
+But, one has to stay in the moment the best she can, yet plan for the future,

 How the hell do y’all do that!!!

-If you have hidden “how to” secrets, do tell, because I am havin a bit of breakdown in the process.
+If you have hidden “how to” secrets, do tell, because I am

 We introduced her (our agent) to our friend, Nina this last week.
 Nina, btw, is this fiery brunette; beautiful, genuine, a burst-of-fun-kinda-girl who digs doggies and belly dancing.